truefoundry/truefoundry-docs/deployment/service/fastapi.md

 # Deploy a FastAPI service using servicefoundry

 In this guide, we will deploy a [FastAPI service](https://fastapi.tiangolo.com/) using servicefoundry.
 FastAPI is modern, intuitive web framework for building web APIs in python.
+We will use FastAPI to create a web API and deploy the [T5 Small](https://huggingface.co/t5-small) model.

 Before we begin,
 1. You need to have the `servicefoundry`